nodejs/node/doc/api/util.md

 where `3245` is the process id.
 If it is not run with that environment variable set, then it will not print anything.

-The `section` supports wildcard also, for example:
+The `section` supports wildcard also:
 ```js
 const util = require('util');
 const debuglog = util.debuglog('foo-bar');